Ezequiel Tovar Player Props: Rockies vs. Giants

-Ezequiel Tovar and his .410 on-base percentage over his past 10 games (116 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the San Francisco Giants and John Brebbia on June 6 at 8:40 PM ET.
+On Wednesday, Ezequiel Tovar (batting .333 in his past 10 games) and the Colorado Rockies play the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 8:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Royals.
+In his last game he had a hitless showing (0-for-4) against the Giants.

 Ezequiel Tovar Game Info & Props vs. the Giants